siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

      Output - siddhant

 18. CountOfCharacterInString.java
 =>	Problem statement - Java program to get the count of each character in the string

+19. CountPairsWithKDifference.java
+=>	Problem statement - Java program to count pairs with difference k
 *****************************************************************************************

 # Package : com.sid.hackerrank